Thought Leadership

 2. The law does not discriminate between different forms of technology used.

 This means where normally a handwritten signature would be required/desired, an electronic signature can be used.
+An electronic signature is valid as long as:

 • The method is used to identify the person and to indicate their approval of the transaction;